-Declining inventories curb U.S. second-quarter growth; consumption surges
+Declining inventories crimp U.S. second-quarter growth, consumer spending surges

-WASHINGTON U.S. economic growth was a bit more sluggish than initially thought in the second quarter as businesses aggressively ran down stocks of unsold goods, offsetting a spurt in consumer spending.
+WASHINGTON U.S. economic growth was slightly more tepid than initially thought in the second quarter as businesses aggressively ran down inventories, offsetting a spurt in consumer spending.

 Gross domestic product expanded at a 1.1 percent annual rate, the Commerce Department said on Friday in its second estimate of GDP.
-That was slightly down from the 1.2 percent rate it reported last month.
+That was modestly down from the 1.2 percent rate it reported last month and also reflected more imports than previously estimated as well as weak government spending.

+"The very slight downward revision to second-quarter GDP growth isn't too concerning, especially given that the more recent data point to a strong rebound in the third quarter," said Steve Murphy, an economist at Capital Economics in Toronto.

+The economy has made a strong start to the third quarter with the goods trade deficit narrowing sharply and residential construction rising in July.
+Demand for manufactured capital goods surged in July, indicating the prolonged downtrend in business spending is abating.

+While retail sales were weak in July, a buoyant labor market should continue to support consumer spending.
+Growth is also expected to get a boost from businesses restocking warehouses after liquidating inventories in the second quarter.

-The revision, which was in line with economists' expectations, also reflected more imports than previously estimated as well as weak spending by state and local governments.
-The economy grew at a 0.8 percent pace in the first quarter.
+The Atlanta Federal Reserve is currently forecasting third-quarter GDP rising at a 3.4 percent rate.
+The economy expanded at a 0.8 percent pace in the first quarter.
 It grew 1.0 percent in the first half of 2016.

-The economy has struggled to regain momentum since output started slowing in the last six months of 2015, which puts it in danger of stalling.

-While data so far for the third quarter has been mixed, a buoyant labor market should continue to support consumer spending and underpin growth.
-Output will also likely get a boost as businesses restock warehouses after liquidating inventories in the second quarter.

-The GDP data likely has no impact on the near-term outlook for monetary policy.
-Federal Reserve Chair Janet Yellen could offer guidance on interest rates on Friday when she addresses the annual global central bankers' gathering in Jackson Hole, Wyoming.
+Federal Reserve Chair Janet Yellen struck an upbeat note on the economy on Friday when she addressed the annual global central bankers' gathering in Jackson Hole, Wyoming.

+Yellen said she believed the case for raising interest rates had been strengthened in recent months by the "solid performance of the labor market and our outlook for economic activity and inflation."

 The U.S. central bank hiked interest rates at the end of last year for the first time in nearly a decade, but has held them steady since amid concerns over persistently low inflation.
 Most economists expect another rate hike in December.

-The dollar slightly trimmed losses against a basket of currencies after the data, while U.S. stock futures were little changed.
-U.S. Treasuries rose.
+U.S. stocks were trading lower, while the dollar was up against a basket of currencies.
+U.S. Treasuries were little changed.

 The government also reported that after-tax corporate profits fell at a 2.4 percent rate last quarter after increasing at an 8.1 percent pace in the first quarter.
 Weak profits could limit an anticipated rebound in business spending.